-- must be built to the EXACT same local, state and regional building codes as homes built on-site and are covered by a builder’s warranty.
+- They must be built to the EXACT same local, state and regional building codes as homes built on-site and are covered by a builder’s warranty.

 - A modular home receives the same treatment by banks as homes built on-site.
-They are easy to finance and get refinanced
+They are easy to finance and get refinanced.

-- appreciate over time the same as site-built houses
+- They appreciate over time the same as site-built houses.

-- must be inspected and approved by local inspectors on site, as well as in the factory during production
+- Each home must be inspected and approved by local inspectors on site, as well as in the factory during production.

-- can be built in any size, shape, or floorplan, just like a traditional home
+- A modular home can be built in any size, shape, or floorplan, just like a traditional home.

-- are stronger than homes built on-site due to the fact that they must withstand the rigors of over-the-road transport
+- Modular homes are stronger than homes built on-site due to the fact that they must withstand the rigors of over-the-road transport.

-- are able to be customized and tweaked to the individual customer’s taste
+- They can be customized and tweaked to the individual customer’s taste.

-- take about four to eight weeks to construct at the factory
+- A modular home takes about four to eight weeks to construct at the factory

 Unlike a site-built home, the foundation for a prefabricated home can be started and completed separately, It is usually scheduled to be built at the same time as the home is being built in the factory.